The Most Commonly Used IPA Hops

-I decided to go on a scavenger hunt of sorts and find as many hop bills I could for commercial beers that I know taste good and run some analysis on them, finding common pairings, triplets and anything else that may jump out at me from the data.
+I decided to go on a scavenger hunt of sorts and find as many hop bills I could for commercial beers that I know taste delicious and run some analysis on them.
+I was looking for common hop pairings, triplets, and anything else that may jump out at me from the data.

 I was able to kick off my list with an article that The Mad Fermentationist put together from back in 2013.
-I then added to the 40 or so he had by going down through my Untappd check-ins (best ratings to worst) and added another 270 or so.
+I then added to the 40 or so he had by going down through my Untappd check-ins (best to worst ratings) and added another 270 or so.

 When creating the list, I followed a couple rules:

 - No Single hop beers.
 While tasty, these weren’t going to help me much if I was looking for pairs of hops.
 (Note: I did however relent and add a section below that listed out the most common hops for single hopped beers.)

 - I wasn’t going to make any assumptions.
 If the description said “Citrus” I did not mark down “Citra” instead.

 - I didn’t differentiate between different hop additions.
 There simply isn’t enough information around for that.

 - The beer styles had to be either an IPA or pale ale.
 By my rough estimation, about 1/5 of the list were pale ales while the rest were either West Coast, New England or American IPAs.